Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 ## Output: `save_result`

-To get a result, we first need to create a `save_result` node, in which we state the desired output format and potential parameters, both dependent on the backend you are connected to.
-The output formats and their parameters can e.g. be explored via the web editor: top-right corner, button "i Server".
+To get a result, we first need to create a `save_result` node, in which we state the desired output format and potential parameters, both dependent on the back-end you are connected to.
+The output formats and their parameters can e.g. be explored via the Web Editor along with available processes and collections.

-We then proceed to send that job to the backend, _without executing it_.
+We then proceed to send that job to the back-end, _without executing it_.
 Refer to the getting started guides on how to process results as batch or synchronous jobs.
 The way it is stated here allows us to log in to the web editor and look at, change, and execute the job from there.

 ### Raster Formats: GTiff, NetCDF, PNG